SamoraMachel/PythonProject-Script/README.md

 The script does the following :

     - project folder creation
-    - creations of related docker files and populates it according to my preference
+    - creation of related docker files and populates it according to my preference
-    - creations of related git files and populates the gitignore with a generic template
+    - creation of related git files and populates the gitignore with a generic template
     - creation of README file
     - creation of GNU license file
     - virtual environment creation